 The amusingly-shaped London office block has it’s own hydrogen fuel cell in the basement.
 It basically combines hydrogen and oxygen and produces electricity for 7% of the 5000 people who work there.
 It’s a first for the City, but the owners hope it’ll set a trend.
 Photo: Andrew

-Liss juniors, Hampshire, raised money for their own solar panels last year with our Solar Schools project.
+Liss juniors, Hampshire, raised money for solar panels last year with our Solar Schools project.
 This year, the pupils have been fundraising for their partner school, Kafuro primary in Uganda, to buy solar panels too!
-Now installed, it’s the first time the village of Kafuro has had electricity, and local businesses will be making use of it after classes finish every day.
+It’s the first time the village of Kafuro has had electricity.
 Photo: Kafuro primary school.

 China’s 2020 carbon emissions targets looked pretty ambitious a few years ago.
 But things have been progressing at breakneck speed.
 They’re now on course to hit their renewables target two years early, and their coal reduction targets in 2016-7- four years in advance!
 Photo: SF Brit

 Electric cars have become more and more popular recently - since 2013 their numbers have tripled to 1.26 million.
 The IEA reckons we'll need 150m electric cars by 2030 and 1 billion by 2050 to help avoid the worst effects of climate change.
 These are ambitious targets, but right now we’re on track to meet them.
 Photo: Bjorn Nyland

 A German start-up have created a solar plant that packs into a shipping container.
 Solar panels and batteries are squeezed in, sent off and can be set up and producing power within two hours.
 It’s especially useful for off-grid communities - it's already working wonders in west Mali.
 Photo: World Bank Photo Collection